 North Syracuse is a somewhat small village located in the state of New York.
 With a population of 6,853 people and two constituent neighborhoods, North Syracuse is the 249th largest community in New York.

-North Syracuse is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+North Syracuse is a decidedly white-collar village, with fully 87.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North Syracuse is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in North Syracuse who work in office and administrative support (20.40%), sales jobs (12.65%), and healthcare (8.40%).
+There are especially a lot of people living in North Syracuse who work in office and administrative support (22.42%), sales jobs (15.58%), and food service (9.16%).

-The population of North Syracuse overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in North Syracuse, 22.28% have at least a bachelor's degree.
+The education level of North Syracuse citizens is a little higher than the average for US cities and towns: 23.46% of adults in North Syracuse have at least a bachelor's degree.

 The people who call North Syracuse home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of North Syracuse residents report their race to be White, followed by Black or African-American.
+The greatest number of North Syracuse residents report their race to be White, followed by Native American.
 Important ancestries of people in North Syracuse include German, Italian, English, and French .

 The most common language spoken in North Syracuse is English.
 Other important languages spoken here include Spanish and German.